rocket-internet-berlin/RocketDashboard/README.md

 ```
 npm install && cd server && npm install && cd ..
 ```

-- Then `yarn start` or `npm start` to run the development and backend servers
+- Then `yarn start` (or `npm start`) to run the development and backend servers

-Then open [http://localhost:3000](http://localhost:3000) to see your app.
+- Open [http://localhost:3000](http://localhost:3000) in a browser to see your app.

-The page will reload if you make edits.
+In Chrome the page will reload automatically if you edit anything in the project.

-You will see the build errors and lint warnings in the console.
+You'll find build errors and lint warnings in the console.

 ### Optional